poltak/poltak.github.io/aboutme.markdown

 - Cantonese (informal study)
 - Vietnamese (informal study)

+Vietnamese is the language that currently I am focusing a lot of my time into, as I live in Vietnam.
+I have lived in Vietnam since November 2015, spending most of my time in central Vietnam and a few months in the north.
+I am studying Vietnamese focusing on the northern accent and vocab, and it is a huge degree more difficult than any other language that I have studied.
+That being said, I am making progress (very slowly in comparison to other languages, like Mandarin).

-Mandarin is the language that currently I am focussing a lot of my time into.
-From November 2014 to March 2015, I lived in Taipei, Taiwan (Republic of China) for further intensive Chinese language study at the [Mandarin Training Center][1] at [National Taiwan Normal University][2].
+From November 2014 to March 2015, and then from July to November, I lived in Taipei, Taiwan (Republic of China) for intensive Chinese language study at the [Mandarin Training Center][1] at [National Taiwan Normal University][2].
+Within about 3 months, I was having conversations in Mandarin with people I met in the streets of Taipei.
+This course is highly recommended for anyone interested in the Mandarin language, however was quite serious.

+I like to use a software to attempt to mitigate the boredom that comes from the more repetitive parts of language learning.
+For vocab memorisation, I find [Anki][10] to be fantastic.
+I keep personal deck of Vietnamese words which I add to whenever I learn something new ([available here][11]).
+[Memrise][12] is a similar tool with user-created content, but I find has a less-than-ideal flashcard testing algorithm and worse content (but there is some good stuff!).
+Of course, while many people hate it because they don't _get_ the silly sample sentences, I find [Duolingo][13] a pretty fun way to be introduced to new vocab, sentence structures, and grammar (if they have your target language).

-I am currently using [Skritter][4] on my iPhone to learn to read, write, and recognise both Simplified and Traditional Chinese characters.
-[Pleco][5] is my go to Chinese dictionary, which integrates well into Skritter.
+[Skritter][4] is great for learners of Mandarin and Japanese to practice reading, writing, and recognising both Simplified and Traditional Chinese characters on your smart phone.
+I used it for a while, but ended my subscription recently as I don't have enough time to study Chinese at present.
+[Pleco][5] is my go to Chinese dictionary, which integrates well with Skritter.

-I also plan to find some time in the near future to sit down and learn the Korean writing system, [Hangul][3].
-Although I have no experience with the spoken language, I find the premise behind the writing system fascinating and it seems to be very logical in comparison to the Chinese wrting system, [Hanzi][7], and the Japanese writing systems of [Hiragana][8] and [Katakana][9] (in fact, there is no real difference behind the mechanisms underlying those two writing systems).

-For anyone interested in learning more about Chinese language and culture, I suggest diving deep into the history of the region with Laszlo Montgomery's riveting [China History Podcast][6].

 [^1]: For those unaware, honours in Australia is essentially an extension of an undergraduate bachelors degree with a major focus on research.
 Honours students are expected to produce a thesis containing the results of their research over the period of a year.
 Often, students and their honours supervisors will attempt to get their theses published in academic journals and/or conferences.